Open

 Political theorists often imagine ideal worlds, both to explore ideals and to criticize political realities.
 This course will explore utopias and dystopias as theories that explore political possibilities and challenge existing realities.

-For the Public Policy Certificate each student will take the 6 core courses (18 credits) and will be required to declare a substantive area of concentration comprised of 3 courses (9 credits) of additional course work.
+For the Public Policy Certificate, each student will take the 6 core courses (18 credits) above as well as will be required to declare a substantive area of concentration comprised of 3 courses (9 credits) of additional course work.
+These courses may be any electives relevant to one’s concentration at the 300 0r 400 level.

-Students pursuing the 27-credit certificate will develop their course of study in consultation with Roosevelt House‘s Director of Public Policy.
+Students pursuing the 27-credit certificate will develop their course of study in consultation with Public Policy Program staff.
+Schedule a meeting here to discuss your concentration and planned electives.
 Examples of concentrations include, but are not limited to the following:

 • immigration policy